 The EUI acquisition function can work well when the surrogate model is a good representation of the underlying objective.
-On other hand, there are some cases in which the EUI acquisition function can be overly greedy in its evaluations and can end up getting stuck in a suboptimal region.
+On other hand, there are some cases where the EUI acquisition function can be overly greedy in its evaluations and end up getting stuck in a suboptimal region.
 To illustrate this, consider the Gaussian mixture model (GMM) problem [18], where each objective is a mixture of Gaussian probability densities.
 This problem is tricky because the objective function has multiple modes which could potentially mislead the EUI acquisition function.
-We can see an instance of this happening in the second column of Figure 13; specifically, we see that the EUI strategy manages to quickly locate one of the suboptimal modes and then only queries points near this region for the remaining iterations.
+We can see an instance of this happening in the second column of Figure 13.
+Specifically, we see that the EUI strategy manages to quickly locate one of the suboptimal modes and then only query points near this region for the remaining iterations.

-One strategy to overcome the over-exploitative behaviour of the EUI approach is to include a non-constant adjustment term into the acquisition function in order to encourage additional exploration.
-In the third column of Figure 13, we illustrate the performance of this AEUI strategy when we use the adjustment term in (23) with $b{\delta} = 1/M$.
+One strategy to overcome the over-exploitative behaviour of the EUI approach is by including a non-constant adjustment term into the acquisition function in order to encourage additional exploration.
+In the third column of Figure 13, we illustrate the performance of this AEUI strategy when we use the adjustment term in (22) with $b{\delta} = 1/M$.
 Unlike the EUI approach, we do not get stuck in one of the modes.
-On the contrary, we end up mimicking a space-filling design, where most of the function evaluations are spent in exploration in order to improve the model; only a few evaluations are actually spent in exploiting the model.
-In order to strike a better balance between exploration and exploitation, we propose using a novel mixed approach where we alternate between an explorative evaluation and an exploitative one.
-More precisely, we consider the mixed acquisition function where $\lambda_n \geq 0$ is a time-dependent variable.
-For example, we could use the threshold approach, where we set the schedule deterministically: $\lambda_n = \mathbb{1}[n \leq pN]$ for some $p \in [0, 1]$.
-Alternatively, we could use a randomised-greedy4 strategy, where we set the schedule randomly by sampling from a Bernoulli distribution: $\lambda_n \sim \text{Bernoulli}(p)$ for some $p \in [0, 1]$.
-As we can see in the final two columns of Figure 13, the mixed approach manages to find the best of both worlds by spending some evaluations in improving the model and the other evaluations in exploiting what has been learnt.
+On the contrary, we end up mimicking a space-filling design, where most of the function evaluations are spent on exploration in order to improve the model, whereas only a few evaluations are actually spent on exploiting the model.
+In order to strike a better balance between exploration and exploitation, we propose using a novel mixed approach where